Knaeckebrothero/Advanced-LLM-Chat/README.md

 **Important Notes:**
 - This is an ongoing university project with planned semester updates
 - New teams should refer to the comprehensive handover documentation
-- The mockup backend may be replaced with production systems
 - Always coordinate with the FRA UAS IT department for deployment

 ## Development Team